This website uses cookies

 Review

 All submissions will receive a response in a timely manner.
 We will contract to publish those we deem potentially suitable, and edits will be returned promptly to allow author and editor to reach agreement.
-Authors of published work will receive a modest honorarium during the month of publication or the month following.
+Authors of published work will receive an honorarium during the month of publication or the month following.
 The editor reserves the right to consult confidentially with IHS personnel and others about all matters of editorial judgment.

 Nonprofit Political Speech